Techtonica/curriculum/projects/recipe-page/phase-2-css-prompt.md

 Phase 2 of the project involves adding styling and pizazz using CSS.
 This includes changing the font style, font size, colors, and significantly altering the layout.

-Phase 4 of the project involves incorporating JS DOM methods.
+Phase 3 of the project involves incorporating JS DOM methods.
 You'll add at least one interactive element of your choosing.

+There used to be a "Bootstrap" part of this project, but it is no longer required.

 ### Context